ha5dzs/nyuad-aprs-server/README.md

 * Check if `trackdirect.ini` is free from typos
 * Check if scripts are running without failure (collectors connecting, websocket server not crashing, etc.)
 * Verify that files to be moved have been moved to the correct place and set permissions accordingly
+* Set up cronjob for cleanup

+(optionally)
-* `trackdirect_backend.service` systemd service unit files to be copied to `/etc/systemd/system`
+* `trackdirect_backend.service` systemd service unit files to be copied to `/etc/systemd/system`.
+It just executes `/opt/trackdirect/server/scripts/start_all.sh`
   * `sudo systemctl enable trackdirect_backend`
   * `sudo systemctl start trackdirect_backend`
-* Set up cronjob for cleanup

 ### Cleanup schedule